This guide shows how to upload a PDF to a workspace, annotate it by highlighting, and share with colleages for feedback

 One of the powerful features of Annotate is that you can organise your documents into 'Workspaces' - separate areas for different projects, where you can upload the PDF documents you would like to annotate.
-To get started, click the 'Create a new workspace' button.
+To get started, click the 'Add Workspace' link.

-On clicking the 'create new workspace' button, you can choose a name for the workspace - here we've entered 'My quickstart project'.
+On clicking the 'Add Workspace' link, you can choose a name for the workspace - here we will enter 'Demonstration' as the name.
 The next screen you'll see is the view of all documents in the workspace:

-Click on the 'Sample workspace document' to view it in the preview window on the right - then click on the preview image to open up the document for annotation.
-If you have your own PDF you'd like to try annotating, use the green upload button on the top left, then select the file.
+Click on the name or row area of the document to view it in the preview window on the right - then click on the preview image to open up the document for annotation.
+If you have your own PDF you'd like to try annotating, use the blue 'Upload File' link on the top left, then select the file.
 There are also buttons to create folders and share the workspace with other users.

 Once you have selected a document to annotate, simply highlight some text with the mouse to add a note.
 The notebox will appear, and you can type your comment.
 Click 'Save' to add the note.